otaviojava/money-api-book/en/chapter1.md

 ```
 Well, this is clearly not a good design because it's not type-safe.
 The String is not validated and could be anything that is not a valid currency.

 Lets make it type-safe by introducing an ``enum`` of currencies.
-However, we need to keep various aspects of internationalisation like  **ISO-4217** in mind.
+However, we need to keep various aspects of internationalisation, like  **ISO-4217**, in mind.

 ``` java
 public class Product {